MIS welcomes boarders

 activities on the

 At weekends, a wide range of activities is available for boarders.
 This is to ensure that all children are busy and making the most of everything that Morogoro has to offer.
 While there is plenty of free time for children to study, play with friends or just hang out, there are also several structured activity slots, to help ensure Saturdays and Sundays are full of fun and never boring.
-These include Uluguru hiking trips, safaris to Mikumi national park, fun runs, sports tournaments, free swimming, game nights, movie nights, quizzes and so much more.
+These include Uluguru hiking trips, fun runs, sports tournaments, free swimming, game nights, movie nights, quizzes and so much more.

 Location: P.O.
 Box 1015